Last updated March 2023

 We recognise that this is not a simple process as everyone involved has been raised in a culture of oppression, inequality and injustice, and this deeply embedded programming can cause us to maintain these structures even when we don’t mean to.

-This Safer Spaces Agreement aims to support us to be more aware and inclusive – moving towards a society where nobody experiences prejudice or disadvantage because of their ethnicity, class, gender, gender identity, gender presentation, sexuality, age, income, ability, appearance, immigration status, activist experience or any other forms of difference or perceived difference.
+This Safer Spaces Agreement aims to support us to be more aware and inclusive – moving towards a society where nobody experiences prejudice or disadvantage because of their ethnicity, class, gender, gender identity, gender presentation, sexuality, age, income, ability, appearance, immigration status, life experience or any other forms of difference or perceived difference.

 Behaviours and prejudices that maintain structural oppressions might be things that many of us see as ‘normal’ and that usually go unchallenged in groups or organisations.
 This agreement is drawn up to be supportive of our growth as individuals and as a group and to be a living document that changes as we learn.
 The main focus is to move away from guilt or shame towards genuine self-reflection, accountability and change.